Massey Hall: Notable performers and events

+Lightfoot played the hall over 170 times in his career, the most of any artist, including both the last show in 2018 before it was closed for renovations and the first show after it reopened in 2021.

 Speakers at the hall have included William Booth, Winston Churchill, Helen Keller, Thomas Mann and the Dalai Lama.
 Comics have included Jerry Seinfeld and Russell Peters.

 Notable appearances, concerts and related media

-In May 1953, Massey Hall was the location of the notable Charlie Parker-Dizzy Gillespie concert.
-Accompanying Gillespie and Parker were Bud Powell, Max Roach and Charles Mingus.
-The concert was recorded and released as Jazz at Massey Hall.
+In May 1953, Massey Hall was the location of a notable jazz concert put on by five of the genre's most prominent artists of the era: Charlie Parker, Dizzy Gillespie, Bud Powell, Charles Mingus, and Max Roach.
+The performance was recorded and released as Jazz at Massey Hall.

 Neil Young's performance on January 19, 1971, was recorded and later released as a live album, entitled Live at Massey Hall 1971.
 Young has since performed several times at Massey Hall.

-In June 1976 Rush recorded the live album All the World's a Stage here.
+In June 1976, Rush recorded the live album All the World's a Stage here.
 Max Webster, a Toronto band, opened for Rush and would later headline at the venue in 1977 and 1978, followed by a solo performance by Kim Mitchell, formerly of Max Webster, in 1984.

 On January 8, 1995, Ronnie Hawkins celebrated his 60th birthday with a concert at Massey, which was documented on the album Let It Rock.
-The concert featured performances by Hawkins, Carl Perkins, Jerry Lee Lewis, The Band and Larry Gowan.
+The concert featured performances by Hawkins, Carl Perkins, Jerry Lee Lewis, the Band and Larry Gowan.
 Jeff Healey sat in on guitar for most, if not all, of the performances.
 Hawkins' band, The Hawks, or permutations of it, backed most, if not all, of the acts.
-All of the musicians performing that night were collectively dubbed "The Rock ‘N’ Roll Orchestra".
+All of the musicians performing that night were collectively dubbed "The Rock ‘N’ Roll Orchestra."

 The May 2008 performance by Matthew Good at Massey was released as a live album, entitled Live at Massey Hall.

 In 2013, folk-rock band Whitehorse made their first appearance at the venue.
 In conjunction with the concert, the band released the 2013 EP The Road to Massey Hall, comprising covers of songs by other musicians who had played the hall in the past.

-In 2015, Canadian rock band Spirit of the West's performed at Massey.
+In 2015, Canadian rock band Spirit of the West performed at Massey.
 The preparations for it are profiled in the 2016 documentary film Spirit Unforgettable.

-Toronto-born comedian Russell Peters' April 2016 appearances at Massey Hall were recorded for his Netflix stand-up special Almost Famous.
+Toronto-born comedian, Russell Peters' April 2016 appearances at Massey Hall, were recorded for his Netflix stand-up special Almost Famous.

-For the Juno Awards of 2021, which was performed from a variety of venues across Canada, the surviving members of The Tragically Hip performed their 2002 single "It's a Good Life If You Don't Weaken" with Feist on lead vocals, which marked the band's first televised performance since Gord Downie's death.
+For the Juno Awards of 2021, which was performed from a variety of venues across Canada, the surviving members of the Tragically Hip performed their 2002 single "It's a Good Life If You Don't Weaken" with Feist on lead vocals, which marked the band's first televised performance since Gord Downie's death.

+On February 29, 2024, singer-songwriter Ron Sexsmith staged a retrospective concert at the hall to mark his sixtieth birthday.